 - Small circular “parasite” test sections.
 These parasite sections operated at speeds up to Mach 1.6 by sucking outside air through a long diffuser into the low-pressure test section of the 16-Foot HST.
 The Collier Trophy winning slotted test section was first proved to work in one of these test sections in 1947.
 (Photos)

 - Jet Exit Facility (JETF).
 After the Annular Transonic Tunnel was removed and piston engines were mostly superseded by jet engines, Building 1234 housed the JETF where jet nozzle designs were researched.
 Much of the nonaxisymmetric (2-D) nozzle and thrust vectoring nozzle technology used on many current military aircraft was developed in this facility.
-The facility is scheduled for demolition in 2011.
+The facility was demolished in 2011.

 - 4 x 4-Foot Supersonic Pressure Tunnel.
 Around 1970, the 16-Foot Transonic Tunnel staff became responsible for the operation of this supersonic tunnel that was located beside the 16’TT drive control building.
 This capability allowed 16’TT staff to test vehicles such as the F-14 Tomcat and F-15 Eagle throughout their entire subsonic/transonic/supersonic flight envelope.
 The last research run in the facility was made on a Single-Engine High-Pressure Air Nacelle Model on September 2, 1976 and the "official" tunnel retirement date was September 3, 1976.
 The 4 x 4-Foot Supersonic Pressure Tunnel was decommissioned in 1977 and later demolished; the National Transonic Facility (NTF) was later built on the site.